MRINALPRAKASHFSD/MINI_PROJECT_PARADIGM_SHIFT/backend/Ishaanparashar.md

 specialized polling.
 Ultimately, the backend team becomes a development bottleneck, caught between two frontend teams with conflicting deadlines and data requirements.
+To mitigate this, many teams adopt the Backend-for-Frontend (BFF) pattern, creating